Rachit-Pandey-2004/BruteKitCOT/README.md

 # BruteKitCOT
-coming soon...
+coming soon...\n
-Development leads....
+Development leads....\n
-GBPUAT backend seems to use .net as server side
+GBPUAT backend seems to use .net as server side\n

-this is GBPUAT ccf pass brute force script
+this is GBPUAT ccf pass brute force script\n

 package would be required
 >libcurl